Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 You should really give cancelling your LSAT score some serious thought before moving forward with it.
 You know that the LSAT is tough.
 It’s long.
 It is grueling.
 It is demanding.
 It drains you of every last bit of your energy.
 And after it’s over your mind is mush.

 You are going to ask yourself why in the world you would ever put yourself through such an unnerving experience.
 Why would anyone?
 You will be haunted by it for days.
-You are going to question and second guess yourself over and over and over again, but guess what?
-Don’t beat yourself up.
+But don’t beat yourself up.
 Relax.
 Stop overthinking it.
-Breathe.

 Chances are, that if you did all the work to properly prepare, your scores will be reflective as such.
 You probably did far better than you initially thought.
 Think back to times when you thought you bombed a test, only to be pleasantly surprised that you actually did quite well.
 This is no different.